 3. Cinnado Security Camera Indoor 2K 360° WiFi

-With a full 360-degree pan and 2K resolution, this camera is designed for monitoring pets in larger or open rooms.
+With full 360-degree pan and 2K resolution, this camera is designed for monitoring pets in larger or open rooms.
 The pan and tilt are controlled via an app, and night vision helps you see your dog after dark.
-Multiple users can access the camera, which is practical for families or roommates.
+Multiple users can access the camera, making it practical for families or roommates.
 Both local and cloud storage options are available.

 What We Like: